sambigelow/blog/posts/2021-07-15_hello-world.md

 Welcome to my blog!
 I'm still figuring out what this will be, but this post will have some thoughts on what I'd like to include in the future on this site.
-I'm hoping to use this to [learn in public](https://www.swyx.io/learn-in-public/).
+I'm hoping to use this blog to
+[learn in public](https://www.swyx.io/learn-in-public/).
 I'm not totally sure what I'll be "learning in public" about here _yet_, but I have a few ideas.

 <!-- Excerpt End -->